changeworld/azure-docs.ja-jp/includes/virtual-machines-common-classic-manage-extensions.md

         CompanyName                 :

-###Azure コマンド ライン インターフェイス (Azure CLI)
+###<a name="azure-command-line-interface-(azure-cli)"></a>Azure Command Line Interface (Azure CLI)

-一部の拡張機能 (Docker VM 拡張機能など) には、構成を行いやすくする固有の Azure CLI コマンドがあります。また、以下のコマンドレットはすべての VM 拡張機能で動作します。
+Some extensions have Azure CLI commands that are specific to them (the Docker VM Extension is one example), which may make their configuration easier; but the following commands work for all VM extensions.

-**azure vm extension list** コマンドを使用すると利用可能な拡張機能についての情報を取得することができ、**-json** オプションを付けると 1 つ以上の拡張機能について得られた情報をすべて表示することができます。拡張機能名を指定しない場合、このコマンドはすべての利用可能な拡張機能についての説明を JSON で返します。
+You can use the **azure vm extension list** command to obtain information about available extensions, and use the **–-json** option to display all available information about one or more extensions.
+If you do not use an extension name, the command returns a JSON description of all available extensions.

-たとえば、次のコード例では Azure CLI の **azure vm extension list** コマンドを使用して **IaaSDiagnostics** 拡張機能に関する情報を一覧表示する方法を示しており、**-json** オプションを付けて完全な情報を返すようにしています。
+For example, the following code example shows how to list the information for the **IaaSDiagnostics** extension using the Azure CLI **azure vm extension list** command and uses the **–-json** option to return complete information.

     $ azure vm extension list -n IaaSDiagnostics --json